AscendingPassage.com HOME PAGE.

 Let the antiquarian go with his anxious nose almost touching the

-stone; let the Egyptologist peer through his glasses at hieroglyphs
+stone.
+Let the Egyptologist peer through his glasses at hieroglyphs

-and puzzle out the meaning of cartouches: but let us wander at ease,
+and puzzle out the meaning of cartouches.
+But let us wander at ease,

-and worship and regard the exquisite form, and drink in the mystical
+and regard the exquisite form, and drink in the mystical

-spirit, of this very wonderful temple.
+spirit of this very wonderful temple.

 Do you care about form?
 Here you will find it in absolute perfection.